realworldocaml/book/book/files-modules-and-programs/README.md

 that you can freely change the implementation without affecting clients, as long as you preserve the semantics of those operations.

 In a similar way, abstraction allows you to enforce invariants on your types.
 If your types are exposed, then users of the module can create new instances of that type (or if mutable, modify existing instances) in any way allowed by the underlying type.
 That may violate a desired invariant *i.e.*, a property about your type that is always supposed to be true.
-Abstract types allow you to protect invariants by making sure that you only expose functions that preserves your invariants.
+Abstract types allow you to protect invariants by making sure that you only expose functions that preserve your invariants.

 Despite these benefits, there is a trade-off here.
 In particular, exposing types concretely makes it possible to use pattern-matching with those types,